The Velvet Underground

 ad

-From The Music Capitals of the World in Billboard, January 13, 1973: "NEW YORK -- The Velvet Underground, headed by Doug Yule will be going on the road again in the U.S. The group's upcoming tour is being booked by ATI."
+From The Music Capitals of the World in Billboard, January 13, 1973 (p.
+14 & 16): "NEW YORK -- The Velvet Underground, headed by Doug Yule will be going on the road again in the U.S. The group's upcoming tour is being booked by ATI."

-The final appearance as The Velvet Underground - it was the booker's idea that they were billed under that name.
+For a long time considered as the final appearance as The Velvet Underground - see below for additional dates.
+It was the booker's idea that they were billed under that name.
 2 sets.

 Tape: from first set.
 40 minutes, B+.
 Last three tracks appear only on the original tape recorded by Joe Viglione.
 Source: Final V.U.
 1971-1973 disc 4.